 Will the vaccine increase my seizures?

 There have been no trials to date that have studied the effects of the COVID-19 vaccine on patients with epilepsy.
 Additionally, it is important to note that an elevated temperature (fever) is one of the potential side effects of the COVID-19 vaccines.
 If you experience seizures that are triggered by a fever you should consult a medical professional.
-However, The Epilepsy Foundation suggests that “the data on the risks of COVID and safety of the COVID vaccines still support vaccination”.
+However, The Epilepsy Foundation suggests that “the data on the risks of COVID and safety of the COVID vaccines still support vaccination.”

-When can I get the vaccine?
+When and where can I get the vaccine?

-Can I contract Covid-19 from the vaccine?
+Can I contract COVID-19 from the vaccine?

-No, the Pfizer and Moderna vaccines do not contain the live virus.
-They are mRNA vaccines that teach the body how to recognize the SARS-CoV2 virus in our bodies and create an immune response.
+No, the vaccines do not contain the live virus.
+They teach the body how to recognize the SARS-CoV2 virus in our bodies and create an immune response.

-Can my child (under 16 years old) get vaccinated?
+Can my child get vaccinated?

 For more information about the COVID-19 vaccine, please visit the Mass General Brigham COVID-19 vaccination page.